 It is not thought that there are many disadvantages to taking part in this study, however as with any treatment there are some risks.
 Occasionally when patients have vasopressors they develop mild reactions such as a headache or shortness of breath.
 These reactions normally disappear when the drip is slowed down or stopped.
 With any intravenous infusion there is also a risk of fluid leaking into the skin, this can cause temporary inflammation and irritation at the surrounding tissue/skin.
 Evidence suggests that this occurs in about 3% of patients.
 Your infusion site will be checked regularly by a healthcare professional to minimise any leaking.
 Another rare side effect of vasopressors is patients may experience an irregular heart rate however you will be closely monitored by the clinical team to monitor any side effects.

-Will my participation in the study be kept confidential?
+How will we use your information?

+We will need to use information about you from you and your medical records in order to undertake this study.
+This information will include your name, sex at birth, CHI/NHS number, contact details and date of birth.
+People will use this information to do the research or to check their records to make sure that the research is being done properly.

-Yes.
-NHS Greater Glasgow & Clyde is the sponsor for this study based in the United Kingdom.
-We will be using information about you and your medical records in order to undertake this study and will act as the Data Controller for this study.
+NHS Greater Glasgow & Clyde is the sponsor of this study based in the United Kingdom, and will act as the Data Controller for this study.
 This means that we are responsible for looking after your information and using it properly.
-NHS Greater Glasgow & Clyde will keep information including participant names, sex at birth, CHI/NHS number, and date of birth about you for 10 years after the study has ended.
 The University of Edinburgh will act as sole data controller for the purposes of data linkage only.

-Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
-If you withdraw from the study, we will keep the information about you that we have already obtained.
-To safeguard your rights, we will use as minimal personally identifiable information as possible.

-You can find out more about how we use your information by contacting the Data Protection Team – 0141 355 2059 or email data.protection@ggc.scot.nhs.uk

 [LOCALISE SITE NAME] will keep your name, NHS/CHI number [delete as appropriate ]and contact details confidential and will not pass any of this information other than a copy of your consent form, which confirms that you agreed to take part in the study.
 This will only be looked at by an authorised member of the Study Monitoring team.
 A member of the Study Monitoring team will look at your uploaded consent on the trial database to ensure the form has been completed appropriately.
 Data Managers and staff at the University of Edinburgh will have access to the uploaded consent forms in order to perform their administration role and control of the database, however staff viewing your consent will only do so where it is appropriate to their role and they will be fully trained in GDPR and legislation.